Adelaide Oven Repairs

 Moisture Ingress.

 This is condition is rapidly increasing in it presentation of earth leakage faults we attend.
-Customer are often shocked and dismayed when a new element is installed and yet the safety switch trips again.
+Customer are often shocked and dismayed when a new oven element is installed and yet the safety switch trips again.
 It's no fun having to explain to customers that this is by no means unusual these days.
 Element manufacturers representatives will tell you that elements are hygroscopic (they absorb moisture), however this is a false statement.
 What the should say is that the MgO is hygroscopic!
 However that does not mean the element should be!
 The element should be sealed.
-And as manufacturing technology improves we will eventually see less and less of nuisance saftey switch faults due to poorly manufactured elements.
+And as manufacturing technology improves we will eventually see less and less of nuisance saftey switch faults due to poorly manufactured oven elements.
 Right now though the average element is not seal to moisture and so we often have to attempt drying the elements out upon installation.
 This is a huge time waster for us, given we fit so many elements.
 Late in 2020 the Technical Regulatory made it mandatory that all new oven/stove installations will have a Residual Current Device (RCD), better known as the ubiquitous safety switch.
 Originally oven and fridges were exempt from RCD protection because they are know to cause nuisance tripping.
 But safety has won the day and so they are no longer exempt.
 Meaning these earth faults are presenting more often and will continue to increase in numbers as those ovens that weren't protect by RCD's slowly migrate to being protected.
 Cleaning events, or long periods of no use are also a facet of moisture and RCD trips.
 Another factor is that in most modern ovens there are sometimes 3-5 elements in them.
 We normally only use 1-2 on a regular basis.
 So when one of the predominantly dormant elements is engergised for the first time in a while the moisture travels to the nearest exist and causes a bottle neck.
 This concentration of water causes what we call an earth fault, which when concentrated enough reaches a level where the safety switch activates ( greater than 30mA).
-This can happen in the first few minutes of turning the element on or longer in some cases.
+This can happen in the first few minutes of turning the oven element on or longer in some cases.

 Leaking air causing the oven element cycling rate to increase.

 As we previously explained, the filament expands and contracts in a limited space.
-In a proper functioning oven the thermostat (analogue thermostat permissible average variation +/-10%) turns the power off to the element when the desired temperature is reached.
+In a proper functioning oven the thermostat (analogue thermostat permissible average variation +/-10%) turns the power off to the oven element when the desired temperature is reached.
 Now subject to the quality of the ovens thermostat, insulating properties and any air leaks we expect an oven set to 180oc to rise to about 190-200oc and then drop back to 160-170oc before turning back on again.
 The time it takes for this variation in temperature is directly related to the quality of the oven.
 The longer it takes the better the oven.
 If air leaks from the oven space then the thermostat turns on and off at a greater rate.
 And so the expansion and contraction of the filament increases.

 Remember the filament is just a piece of wire with properties to handle heat better than every day steel.
 The insulation helps to protect the filament from movement and oxidation.
 If the rate at which the filament expands and contracts or better now viewed as flexing, is say doubled, then you can assume the life of the element will be halved.
 Sooner rather than later the filament is going to either snap or touch the outer sheath.